locnnil/workshop/docs/explanation/interfaces/desktop-interface.rst

      ...
      desktop    ws/desktop-sdk:desktop :desktop   manual

-This means the host's Wayland socket is available inside the workshop
+This means the host's Wayland socket is available inside the workshop:

 .. code-block:: console